leiteway/Hollywow-Fullstack/README.md

 ### Components:

 - **Frontend:** Contains the frontend codebase developed by other team:
   <br>Frontend folder contains a README that explains more about that project.
+This project does not belong to me.

 - **Backend:** Houses the backend codebase for our API development:
   <br>Backend folder contains a README that explains more about that project.